 When you are involved in a car accident, it is important to know your rights.
 Most insurance companies will make every attempt to deny or minimize the value of your case.
 Having effective representation is critical to the success of your claim.
-The experienced Baltimore, Maryland, car accident attorneys of the Law Offices of Mitchel M. Gordon are equipped to navigate the challenging waters of an auto accident case to ensure that you receive a fair and just settlement or verdict.
+The experienced Baltimore, Maryland, car accident attorneys of the Law Office of Mitchel M. Gordon are equipped to navigate the challenging waters of an auto accident case to ensure that you receive a fair and just settlement or verdict.

 Here is a list of some things you should do immediately following a car accident.

 Anytime you are in a car accident that was not your fault, call the police.
 A police officer may generate a report stating the facts of how the accident occurred, and will also provide the necessary insurance information of the other vehicle involved.
 Having a police report helps to prove that an accident did indeed occur, and also may provide you with favorable evidence in the event that the at-fault driver later changes his/her story as to how the accident occurred.

 Take pictures of the accident scene immediately following a car accident.
 Take pictures from multiple angles of the position of the cars on the road, as well as any traffic lights, stop signs, etc. that govern the intersecting roads.
 It is also important to take pictures of the property damage to all vehicles involved.

 It is imperative to exchange information with the other driver after getting into a car accident.
 This information includes the other driver's insurance company, policy number, and driver’s license and registration information.
 We recommend you take photos of his or her insurance card, registration card and driver’s license, so that you can be sure that the information being provided is accurate.